return42/sphkerneldoc/linux_src_doc/kernel/sched/core_c.rst

         length in bytes of the bitmask pointed to by user_mask_ptr

     :param unsigned long __user \*user_mask_ptr:
-        user-space pointer to hold the current cpu mask
+        user-space pointer to hold the current CPU mask

 .. _`sys_sched_getaffinity.return`: